xuchen66/sphinx-emdocs/source/serialEM-note-speed-speed-speed.rst

        Endif
    EndLoop

 Here, I asked stage to relax only at final round of iteration.
-If you use this function, you need to update it to include this nice feature.
+If you use this function, you should update it to include this nice feature.

 .. _using_compression:

 5) Using Compression on K2 Data
 -------------------------------

+Most people collect single particle data with K2 camera use Super-resolusion mode.
+One of the "hidden" advantages is that the Super-res raw frame data is in 4-bit unsigned integer type, and there are lot of zero's there.
+Such data can be compressed very effciently using mature compression algorithms.
+Unfortunitely, MRC is not a file format that can directly use those algorithm libraries for compression.
+TIFF is.

+SerialEM implements this compression feature in.
+It gives options to not apply gain reference before saving and to use compressed TIFF as saved data format.
+This might not sound a big deal, but the minimal lossless raw dataset size makes huge different for a facility to run constantly.
+The small dataset file size is not only beneficial for long term storage, but also makes it a lot faster to transfer and copy off.
+Network behaves a lot differently for a lot of 400MB datasets from a lot of 10GB datasets.

+Personally, I recommend to use compressed TIFF and without gain normalization applied for data saving format.

 .. _using_local_drive: